 - Bar Colombo – Cute and casual spot for patio drinks near the beach!

 - Chiringuito on the Terrace – The rooftop bar of the Casa Bonay hotel

 - Paradiso – Cocktail bar

 - Ovella Negra (The Black Sheep) – Best sangria in a hole-in-the wall bar

 - Park Güell – Large park that was designed by and features mosaic-covered buildings by Gaudi.
 Be sure to purchase tickets online as it will save you time in line (and the heat!)
 It is 15 minutes north of the beach.

-- La Sagrada Familia – a Gaudi designed church that is infamous for still being under construction – started in the 1880s!
+- See the iconic, unfinished La Sagrada Familia – a Gaudi-designed church that is infamous for still being under construction – started in the 1880s!

 - Gothic Quarter – this is where I spent most of my time!
 It’s the oldest and most charming part of the city and close to the beach!

 - The Outpost